Blyzi/Blyzi/README.md

 I'm a passionate student at **Efrei Paris** 🎓, specializing in AI Development 🚀.
 Currently, I'm actively seeking an exciting internship opportunity in the field of Artificial Intelligence.

-I'm also a fullstack web developer open to freelance opportunities 🌐.

 ✨ Here's what I bring to the table:

-- 🌐 Extensive experience in **Web Fullstack Development**, including strong knowledge of front-end and back-end technologies
 - 🤖 Strong skills in **AI development**, including machine learning algorithms, data analysis, and deep learning frameworks such as TensorFlow and PyTorch.
 - 💼 Proven track record of **successful freelance projects**, delivering high-quality solutions to clients.
 - 🎯 Passionate about creating innovative and efficient AI-powered applications that solve **real-world problems**.